 Making the Day Possible

-The Sierra Valley Art & Ag Trail is a cooperative venture of the Plumas-Sierra Community Food Council, Sierra County Arts Council, UC Cooperative Extension, our sponsors, funders and many individual artists and family-owned farms and ranches.
+The Sierra Valley Art & Ag Trail is an event of the Sierra County Arts Council, developed through the cooperative efforts of residents, local organizations, our sponsors, funders and many individual artists and family-owned farms and ranches.